Genez-io/genezio-documentation/docs/examples/go-experimental/getting-started.md

 ### Current limitations

 - json tags on struct properties currently not supported
-- no support for maps and enums
+- no support for enums
 - http methods currently not supported, only jsonrpc and crons methods are available